airstrip/DotNetDevelopmentTest/README.md

+## Quick Read

+Please [fork, clone, commit and push](https://help.github.com/articles/fork-a-repo) this repository, so we may see your work.
+For more details on how to do this, read [here](http://lostechies.com/jasonmeridth/2009/06/01/git-for-windows-developers-git-series-part-1)

 ## Overview
 You are to write a program to implement a grocery store / cashier line simulation.
 This program should read input from a file, and print the resulting score to the console.
 (The program should be a console-only program.)
 The program should take a single command line parameter, the name of the input file.